Mounayer/Algorithm_Profiler/README.md

     - Make sure to have C++ 17
     - Install matplotplusplus using vckpg or any other package manager
     - Install gnuplot and make sure to add it to the system's PATH environment variable
-    - Modify data size if you wish, then run
+    - Modify data size if you wish or add new algorithms, then run

 ## Purpose